Keagnn/mavembry.info/content/post/Dependent-Variable-SP/index.md

 </li>
 <ol>

-Go in to your sub-category variable, and configure each choice by adding the dependent value to each choice.
+Go into your sub-category variable and configure each choice by adding the dependent value to each choice.
 The easiest way to do this is to scroll down to the choices and configure the columns to show the dependent value column.

 ![screenshot](Screenshot.PNG)